So you want to get consulting clients fast?

 Here are 9 (of many) tactics consultants can use:

-Webinars are a great way to educate and provide valuable information to buyers and ideal clients.
-Done effectively not only can you demonstrate your authority live on the webinar you can do it in front of many people at one time.
+Webinars are a great way to educate and provide valuable information to buyers and get more consulting clients.
+Done effectively, not only can you demonstrate your authority live on the webinar — you can do it in front of many people at one time.
 Most webinars are a series of presentation slides (think PowerPoint or Keynote) that you take attendees through.
 It’s a great way to identify the problems prospective clients are having, offer possible solutions, and ultimately make a clear offer.
 The offer is where you’ll provide an opportunity for the attendee to work with you.
 Too many people use webinars strictly as a way to present information.
-The most effective webinars are the ones that engage the attendees making them part of the conversation.
+The most effective webinars are the ones that engage the attendees in making them part of the conversation.

 2. Small Events

 A great way to get more consulting clients is with small events.
 You can invite a small number of prospective buyers to an event you’re hosting.
 You’ll make a short presentation and then shift to facilitating a discussion.
 Attendees get a lot out of these events and you have a great opportunity to demonstrate and communicate the value you can deliver live.
 As opposed to webinars you can see buyers face to face, shake their hands, and work side by side.
 Of course, this does require you to physically organize and put on the event.
 They aren’t hard to do and the ROI can be massive.

 3. Offer a Valuable Resource